-- Strengthen further position as a reliable power producer with an operational excellence of both Banja and Moglicë HPPs, compliant with local and international standards. - Continue being a proactive participant in trading activities, sale of electricity in SEE and other relevant markets, as well as continue with bilateral agreements in Albania and seek to secure additional long-term bilateral agreements in other relevant markets. - Further development of the hydropower potential of the Devoll Hydropower Project. - Utilise our strong position to grow our operation to further scale and contribute to energy diversification in Albania by exploring investment opportunities in other renewable energy sources, solar opportunities shall be prioritised. - We will also review opportunities in wind, solar and hydro as they materialise. - All done with full environmental and integrity compliance.
+- Strengthen further position as a reliable power producer with an operational excellence of both Banja and Moglicë HPPs, compliant with local and international standards. - Continue being a proactive participant in trading activities, sale of electricity in SEE and other relevant markets, as well as continue with bilateral agreements in Albania and seek to secure additional long-term bilateral agreements in other relevant markets. - Further development of the hydropower potential of the Devoll cascade. - Utilise our strong position to grow our operation to further scale and contribute to energy diversification in Albania by exploring investment opportunities in other renewable energy sources, solar opportunities shall be prioritised. - All done with full environmental and integrity compliance.